-You must have and maintain individual professional counseling liability insurance while enrolled in Practicum.
+You must have and maintain individual professional counseling liability insurance while enrolled in internship.
 You can receive free student liability insurance with the purchase of a yearly ACA membership.

-Practicum Logbook
+Internship Logbook

-Document your time spent on Practicum experiences using the hour log on Google Classroom.
-Ensure you are updating your hours regularly (e.g., daily or weekly) in the hour log.
+Document your time spent on internship experiences using the hour log on Blackboard.
+Ensure you are updating your hours regularly (e.g., daily or weekly).
 Following each semester, these logs will be placed in your permanent student file.
 It is important that you also keep a copy for your own records.
+Be prepared to update myself (Dr. Danielson) and supervisors of your weekly hours when attending group and individual supervision sessions.